PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

-If your cloud provider supports it, you can use a Service in LoadBalancer mode to configure a load balancer outside of Kubernetes itself, that will forward connections prefixed with [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).
+If your cloud provider supports it, you can use a Service in LoadBalancer mode to configure a load balancer outside of PlaidCloud itself, that will forward connections prefixed with [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt).

 The load balancer will send an initial series of octets describing the